Webhooks

 How to set up webhooks

+1. Enter a valid URL.
 Use a password and username as an extra security layer.
 It’s a basic authorization that prevents others from sending information to that endpoint.
 You can also use a token as a query parameter.

-If your endpoint responds correctly (200 code), you’ll see a confirmation of that in the app, all other response codes show an error during a test.
+1. Click the Run Test button to use the ready-made code to test the webhook setup.
+The code represents a dummy payload of the webhook structure and how to read it correctly.
+If your endpoint responds correctly (200 code), you’ll see a confirmation in the app.
+All other response codes show an error during a test.

 Events structure and message ID

 All the stats are built on the events, and you get most of the event information from Mailtrap UI.
-Webhook structure is available in our API docs, and you’ll be able to see the event:
+The Webhook structure is available in our API docs, and you’ll be able to see the event:

 • Category